tedca77/IME/README.md

 *	location :  either #latlon,~postcode or #place:

 In order of priority:
-•	Dates are set irrespective of other instructions
+•	Dates are set irrespective of other instructions.
+If a new date is found, this can determine if new events are applicable.
 •	If longitude and latitude metadata is present, it will be used to geocode, if it has not already been geocoded
 •	If there is no latitude and longitude present then any place, postcode or latlon instructions are used
 •	If an event is specified, then it will not overwrite any existing latitude and longitude information.
 However, if there is no latitude and longitude information, it will be updated.
+What if multipl events are found with conflicting location data?

 # Audit Trail of Changes